RavioliMavioli/manjabot/README.md

 # Manjabot
-Ravimo's reliable discord terminal bot, best run on docker/container or Virtual Mechine This was supposedly ran on Manjaro QEMU, hence the name manjabot
+Ravimo's reliable discord terminal bot, best run on docker/container or Virtual Mechine.
+This was supposedly ran on Manjaro QEMU, hence the name "Manjabot".

 Installation:
 ```